By Dider Kerckhof, Global Domain Lead, Digital Manufacturing

 - downtime reporting & analysis

 - scrap management

 - electronic batch record

 Implementing an electronic batch record is a journey with a clear destination.
 By leveraging smart industry applications, such as Movilitas’ ISA95 compliant smart industry solutions designed for SAP MII, manufacturers can define an agile EBR project roadmap.
 However, rather than an all-or-nothing approach, the enterprise can start with a specific business use case, such as recipe management.
-This agility creates a quick win that increases time to value as well as reduce concerns about the project.
+This agility creates a quick win that increases immediate value as well as reduces concerns about the project.

 Once the first step is completed, the next project cycle can start, for example weighing and dispensing.
 Each completion moves the manufacturer closer to full suite implementation.
 The result is being able to capture all the data required and automatically create an all-encompassing EBR.